AdemDenizPiskin/Epidemic-Simulation/README.md

 # Epidemic-Simulation
 This project was part of my EEE498 course.
 The objective was to simulate an epidemic by implementing our own ODE34 method, based on the Runge-Kutta method.
+The pdf file contains a report of the simulation, relevent pages aree 22-34.

 The model of the simulation is based off this article: Bjørnstad, O.N., Shea, K., Krzywinski, M. and Altman, N.S., 2020.
 The SEIRS model for infectious disease dynamics.
 Nature methods, 17(6), pp.557-558.